Skip to main content

 DrugBank Card Types

 DrugBank Card Types are a categorization system designed to make navigating our drug data easier.
-We have three Card Types: Exploratory, Mapped, and Enriched.
+We have two Card Types: Exploratory and Enriched.

 Each Card Type contains different amounts of information and are ideal for different uses.